sanjulap/sanjulap/README.md

 Hey, I'm a Fullstack Developer & a Freelancer based in Sri Lanka.

-I have around 5 years of experience working in software development providing solutions for real world problems.
+I have experience working in software development providing solutions for real world problems.
 I am eager to learn new technologies and build things that helps people.

 I am interested in data science & machine learning, also in my spare time I love to play video games.